 Illuminated River is a huge art project that will ultimately see 15 bridges along the Thames brought to life with a variety of subtly animated lighting installations.
 And currently 4 bridges are lit up – Millennium, Southwark, Cannon Street & London Bridges.
 So I had a lovely walk along the South Bank one evening looking at those.

 The great thing is that they’ve collaborated with VocalEyes to produce audio described tracks for each of the bridges, plus an introduction to the project itself.
 So I listened to the tracks for each of the 4 bridges during my walk.
 They’re really good too, as you learn a bit about the history of each bridge and get a good description of the lighting effects, accompanied by some specially written music.
 So it really adds to the whole experience nicely.
-You can download the tracks from VocalEyes and stream them on Soundcloud.
-Even people with good sight will find them interesting to listen to.

 I’ve highlighted a couple more email scams this month – one for Apple iCloud and another for Netflix.
 I discovered that the iCloud scam was written by someone who calls themselves Spyus, and upon seeing my post they immediately took their site down, although they quickly brought it back online again.
 Their Facebook profile and Youtube channel are also still active, which I’ve reported in the hope that they’ll get taken down.
 Please do report those pages and their posts as well if you can, for as long as they remain active.
 Any slight disruption to the business of such lonely attention-seeking criminals is a good thing.